umbraco/UmbracoDocs/14/umbraco-cms/reference/mapping.md

 # UmbracoMapper

-Often in code there is a need to 'map' one object's properties to another type of object, and the 'type of objects' are not related by inheritance or interface.
+Often in code there is a need to 'map' one object's properties to another type of object.
+The 'type of objects' are not related by inheritance or interface.
 (Think database layer object, passing information to a presentation layer ViewModel etc).
 In these circumstances, it can save time and provide consistency to consolidate the logic to map between the options into one set of 'Mapping' rules.

 {% hint style="info" %}
 UmbracoMapper replaced AutoMapper which was an external dependency.
 AutoMapper builds the mapping code dynamically, based upon mapping profiles, which are defined as C# expressions.
 UmbracoMapper relies on static code, that is, mappings need to be hand-written.